klocke1028/Virtual-Pet-API/README.md

 ## Required Tasks

 You are creating a Virtual Pet API, it’s advised that you don’t build on top of the Virtual Pet Amok assignment.
 Instead, create a new project using the Spring Initializer
+Use the Spring Initializr to create a virtual-pet-api project, including the following dependencies:

+Thymeleaf
+Web
+JPA
+H2
+Devtools

 You DO NOT have to code functionality that deals with all or individual pets ex. feedAllPets(), tick(), etc. We are just building out an API for this assignment.